-Given the Group's robust approach adopted during the 2017 reporting period to ensure a smooth transition from the Company's application of King III $^{\text{TM}}$ to the then newly published King IV $^{\text{TM}}$, specific key deliverables and actions had been identified to ensure compliance with the principles and recommended practices outlined in King IVTM.
-The Board is therefore pleased to confirm that considerable progress had since been made.
-This was confirmed after a comprehensive review had been done with the objective to ascertain the progress made during the 2018 reporting cycle.
-It included an assessment of Sanlam's current application of governance practices in response to each of the King IVTM principles.
-Even so, the latter however continues to form an integral part of "the Sanlam way of doing" as it illustrates the Group's ongoing commitment to continuous improvement and alignment to sound corporate governance business practices.
+In response to the Group's robust approach towards implementing sound corporate governance practices, specific key deliverables and actions have been identified during the year under review in order to ensure compliance with the principles and recommended practices outlined in King IVTM.
+The Board of directors (Board) is therefore pleased to confirm that progress was made on a continuous basis during the reporting period.
+Even so, implementing and promoting sound corporate governance practices continue to form an integral part of The Sanlam Way as it illustrates the Group's ongoing commitment to continuous improvement and alignment to sound corporate governance business practices.